-To begin with, you can either single click to active the steer tool or double-click to see additional navigation data at the mouse pointer on-screen.
-This additional info will include a visual representation of the boat polar known as the "Polar Butterfly".
+One can choose (Misc.
+Settings) to show boats polar (aka "butterfly"), when steering tool is active.
 The colour of the Butterfly also indicates starboard/port tack.
 Click again to set the chosen course and the course will be kept in the steer tab.
 To issue this command to the boat click on "Send Command".